 The energy industry is an important part of the global economy.
-In fact, the energy sector and global economy are so closely intertwined that some economists use the value of oil as a gauge of global economic health.
+In fact, the energy sector and global economy are so closely intertwined that some economists use the values of crude oil and natural gas as a gauge of global economic health.

 However, the energy sector is changing quickly.
-Once dominated by oil, clean energy alternatives like solar, wind, and fuel cell technologies are throwing a wrench in the traditional energy sector of the past.
+Once dominated by traditional oil and gas companies, clean energy alternatives like solar, wind, and fuel cell technologies are throwing a wrench in the traditional energy sector of the past.

-The emergence of the clean energy subsector and transition into the subsector by some of the world’s most dominant players in the space are creating compelling investment opportunities that have the potential to yield well above average gains in the long run.
+The emergence of the clean energy subsector and transition into the subsector by some of the world’s most dominant energy players are creating compelling investment opportunities that have the potential to yield well above average gains in the long run.
 So, it’s not surprising that so many investors are interested in getting involved in energy.

 What Are Energy Stocks?

 Energy stocks represent companies within the energy sector.
-The sector consists of traditional energy companies like oil producers, oil refineries, power plants, utility companies, gas stations, and oil storage facilities.
+The sector consists of traditional energy companies like oil and gas companies, power plants, utility companies, and clean energy companies that produce solar, wind, and other forms of energy from renewable natural resources.

 In more recent years, we’ve seen a bit of a change in the sector as clean energy companies have joined the fray.
-These include solar energy companies, fuel-cell energy companies, and other businesses focused on the technology used to generate clean energy, the development of clean energy farms like solar and wind farms, and the storage and delivery of clean power.
+These include solar energy companies, fuel-cell energy companies, and other businesses focused on the technology used to generate clean energy from natural resources, the development of clean energy farms like solar and wind farms, and the storage and delivery of clean power.

 Essentially, if the stock represents a company whose core product or service is based on fuel or electricity, the company is considered to be an energy company.